openhab/openhabian/README.md

 ## Development

 openHABian is foremost a collection of `bash` script version handled and deployed using GIT.
 In the current state the scripts can only be invoked through the terminal menu system [whiptail](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail).
-There is a longterm need to better seperate the UI part from the script code.
+There is a longterm need to better separate the UI part from the script code.
 A work has started to define conventions and further explain the code base in the document [CONTRIBUTING](CONTRIBUTING.md) along with development guidelines in general.

 A good place to look at to start to understand the code is the file `openhabian-setup.sh`.